Ozsie/gpioMock/README.md

 If the basic GPIO mocking is not enough, for example when using something that behaves similar to the DS18B20 digital thermometer, you can write a Mock Hardware module and add it as the above example shows.

-Have a look att ds18b20.js for a functioning implementation and mockHardwareExample.js for a skeleton.
+Have a look att [DS18B20 GPIO Mock](https://github.com/Ozsie/ds18b20GpioMock) for a functioning implementation and mockHardwareExample.js for a skeleton.
 What is most important are the functions and variables exposed by the module.
 Below is the module.exports taken from mockHardwareExample.js

 ```
 module.exports = {